Ti-roy/Fictional-Language-Generator/README.md

 There is still 1 unclear element.
 In creating property `consonant` we written `CanStartFrom("Start", 100)`.
 Start property is first property added to construction scheme, and we said that `consonant` should go after it. **Language construction must have properties that can go after `Start` property.**

-OK, now we know how specify ordering and its order frequency, but we havent created any syntactic units, to construct our words.
+Now we know how specify ordering and its order frequency, but we havent created any syntactic units, to construct our words.
 Lets declare some consonants.

 ```cs
 languageConstructor.CreateRootSyntacticUnitsOfProperty(consonant, Pair.Of("w", 100), Pair.Of("r", 100), Pair.Of("t", 100));